okankurtulus/iOSWebServiceStartUp/README.md

 # iOSWebServiceStartUp
 This is a startup project for the apps that will use webservices

-You can download & run the application to see basic RESTful service implemntation with AFNetworking
+You can download & run the application to see basic RESTful service implemntation and error handling with AFNetworking.